-Product development expenses include the costs to develop, edit and make content ready for consumption on a mobile phone.
-Expenses in this area are primarily driven by personnel costs, and while headcount has been reduced from period to period, a portion of the expense is related to restructuring costs incurred in the first two months of the quarter.
+Product development expenses include the costs to build, edit and optimize content formats for consumption on a mobile phone.
+Expenses in this area are primarily driven by personnel costs.
+Due to strategic changes in the focus of the development business as well as the consolidation of the device operating systems within the marketplace, headcount has been reduced from period to period.

 Sales and marketing expenses represent the costs of sales and marketing personnel, and advertising and marketing campaigns.
-While sales headcount has been reduced from period to period, the Company had incurred a large amount of relocation expense in the first quarter of last year.
+Selling costs, including headcount have been reduced from period to period in an effort to streamline the business.

 General and administrative expenses represent management and support personnel costs in each of the subsidiary companies and related expenses, as well as professional and consulting costs, and other costs such as stock based compensation, depreciation and bad debt expenses.
-Decreased expenses in the quarter were the result of lower stock compensation expense due to the full amortization of the Company's primary stock options in prior periods, lower legal expenses, and lower payroll and relative expenses in the quarter, primarily related to a reduction in headcount.
+While salaries and related expenses decreased in the quarter, this was more than offset by the increase in consulting and professional fees, mainly incurred through stock compensation.